Fermionic transport in a homogeneous Hubbard model: Out-of-equilibrium dynamics with ultracold atoms: Supplementary Information

+An according calculation with $\hat{R}_t$ results in $\hat{R}_t\ket{\Psi}=\ket{\Psi}$.
+This shows that a many-body state of the form of eqn.\ \ref{eqn:psimb} fulfills the requirements of the above symmetry theorem.
+The extension to the mixed state used in the experiment is straightforward.
+From the definition of a general density matrix $\rho=\sum_j p_j \ket{\Psi_j}\bra{\Psi_j}$ we get:

+and see that the theorem also holds for mixed states, as it holds for every term in the sum.

-In the experiment, we measure the density distribution $n(r_j)=\sum_\sigma c_{j\sigma}^\dagger c_{j\sigma}$ and the initial state consists of atoms that are completely localized to individual lattice sites (see Sec.~\ref{experimentalSequence}).
-Because both the initial state and the measured operator are invariant under time-reversal and $\pi$-boost, we are guaranteed to find the $U \rightarrow -U$ symmetry in the dynamics for all interaction strengths.
+The experimental observable is the density distribution $\hat{n}(r_j)=\sum_\sigma \hat{c}_{j\sigma}^\dagger \hat{c}_{j\sigma}$ and the initial state consists of atoms that are completely localized to individual lattice sites (cf.\ sec.\ \ref{experimentalSequence}).
+Because both the initial state and the measured operator fulfill the requirements of the symmetry theorem, we are guaranteed to find the described $U \leftrightarrow -U$ symmetry in the dynamics for all interaction strengths.

-It is interesting to note that the bi-partite character of the lattice was crucial to our proof of the symmetry.
-Thus we do not expect to find this symmetry in lattices without the bi-partite structure, such as a triangular lattice.
+Since the bi-partite character of the lattice is crucial to the proof of the theorem, this symmetry can be expected to be broken in lattices without the bi-partite structure, such as a triangular lattice.